 The laboratory announced its electromicroscopy facility plans Thursday.
 At the press event, BNL Director Doon Gibbs said the new facility will “give a big boost to Long Island’s biotechnology and pharmaceutical industries, and have a positive impact on people’s quality of life.”

-“The cryo-electron minute objects or features of objects.' class='tooltip'>microscope is an advanced imaging technology that will significantly accelerate scientists’ understanding of molecular structures and processes,” Gibbs said.
+“The cryo-electron microscope is an advanced imaging technology that will significantly accelerate scientists’ understanding of molecular structures and processes,” Gibbs said.
 “That includes impacts in understanding disease and, ultimately, also in drug discovery.”

 The state-of-the-art device will help scientists develop quicker and more efficient disease treatments by imaging biomolecules in groundbreaking ways – an unprecedented advantage for life-sciences projects and medical researchers, according to laboratory insiders and supporters.

 State Sen. Ken LaValle (R-Port Jefferson), who helped secure the Cryo-EM funding, noted the benefits the machine would provide for regional bioscience research.